 - Press Alt + PrtSc button on your keyboard, this will capture a snapshot of the program window you are trying to screenshot & save it to the clipboard.

-- Now open Paint or any image editing program, hit Ctrl +V to paste the snapshot of the program window that you’ve captured.
+- Now open Paint or any image editing program, and hit Ctrl +V to paste the snapshot of the program window that you’ve captured.
 You can now crop, edit & save it in the format of your choice.

 (For taking a screenshot of a selected area) *Windows 10 creators update or later